mltframework/shotcut_web/_posts/2017-06-01-release-1706-linux-sdk.md

 to hack Shotcut.
 As part of that, we created a Windows SDK that bundles together most of Shotcut's dependencies as well as special build of Qt 5 that still includes QtWebKit.
 These requirements still make development on Linux troublesome for new or casual contributors.
-So, we have added a [Linux SDK ]({{ "/notes/linuxdev/" | prepend: site.baseurl | prepend: site.url }}) as well with setup instructions for Qt Creator.

 Lastly, I want to remind readers of the [video instruction course by James Woo ](https://gumroad.com/a/864284499/tixrdc).